ridwanyinus/BookBridge/README.md

   </a>
 </p>

-> 📚 Book Bridge is a simple application for storing and managing book notes using Supabase (backed by PostgreSQL) and Express.js, with EJS templating and Tailwind CSS for styling.
+📚 **Book Bridge** is a simple application for storing and managing book notes, inspired by [Derek Sivers](https://sive.rs/book) and his book notes.
+It uses Supabase (backed by PostgreSQL) and Express.js, with EJS templating and Tailwind CSS for styling.

 ### 🏠 [Homepage](https://bookbridge-pg0u.onrender.com/)